jriwanek/ForgeModdingSkeleton/README.md

 2) Sonarqube & Jar Signing Support for Travis
 3) Sonarqube & Jar Signing Support for CircleCI
 4) Only supports the maven-publish plugin, not the kind DarkHax used to use
-5) Secret parser should support Gradle properties and environment variables too
+5) Secret parser should support Gradle properties too
 6) Fix JUnit3, JUnit4 & JUnit Vintage compatibility
 7) Support for JUnit on gradle < 4.6